SMARTMarkers/smartmarkers-ios/Sources/TaskController/README.md

 }

-// Session completion callback; the submissionBundle is retained by the receiver controller.onSessionCompletion = { submissionBundle, error in
+// Session completion callback; the submissionBundle is retained by the receiver controller.onTaskCompletion = { submissionBundle, error in
     if let submissionBundle = submissionBundle {
         // Output: FHIR Bundle
         print(submissionBundle.bundle)